 Hormones have many effects on women’s health.
 Female hormones, particularly estrogen and progesterone, influence the reproductive health, bone & emotional health, brain & cardiac function, skin thickness, urinary tract health, etc. When they are in a proper ratio in the body, they help to promote optimal well-being.
 However, hormone imbalance can result in severe consequences and has significant effects on women’s quality of life.
 Thus, it is important to identify and correct the condition, reducing the health risks pertaining to it.
-Hormone replacement therapy is a common treatment for women to balance the hormones, which is discussed later in this article.
+Hormone replacement therapy is a common treatment for women to balance their hormones, which is discussed later in this article.

 Usually, hormonal imbalance occurs when levels of estrogen and progesterone start to decline.
-Because of their significant role in the body, even a small drop in hormone ratio can result in adverse effects on the health.
+Because of their significant role in the body, even a small drop in hormone ratio can result in adverse effects on health.